Tag Archives: snacks

 Who does not love to receive gifts in the mail!
 We are always looking forward to our monthly Yum-Yum Box by @universalyums!

-This month’s treats come from Austria!
-Our prior boxes offered a sampling of the favorite snacks of Greece, Turkey, Indonesia and Colombia.
-Happy Halloween!
+This month’s treats come from Spain!
+Our prior boxes offered a sampling of the favorite snacks of Austria, Greece, Turkey, Indonesia and Colombia.

 Part 1 (Turkey)